e27182/nRF52832_pesky/README.md

 2. Unpack SDK to the folder, and configure GCC toolchain.
 3. Connect your board to JLink.
 4. Make and flash.
-To compile only tun *make*, to compile and flash run *make flash*.
+To compile only run *make*, to compile and flash run *make flash*.

    ```
    cd projects\peripheral\blinky\pesky\blank\armgcc